 California’s requirements for LLC members and managers

-- Members or manager are not required to reside in the state.
+Members or managers are not required to reside in the state.

 Requirements for California Articles of Organization

-A California LLC is created when Articles of Organization are approved by the state.
+A California LLC is created when Articles of Organization are filed by the state.
 California does not require that the names and addresses of members/managers be listed in the Articles of Organization.

 LLC must have a Registered Agent

 Every California LLC must appoint a registered agent as part of the formation process.
-The Articles of Organization require the name and address of a registered agent.
-The registered agent must have a physical address (no post office boxes) in California and must be available during normal business hours to accept important legal and tax documents for the business.
+If the registered agent is an individual the Articles of Organization require the name and address of the registered agent.
+If the registered agent is a corporation only the corporate registered agent’s name is required.
+The registered agent must have a physical address (no post office boxes) in California and must be available during normal business hours to receive important legal and tax documents for the LLC.